Xian (Taoism): Liezi

 Penglai Mountain became the most famous of these five mythical peaks where the elixir of life supposedly grew, and is known as Horai in Japanese legends.
-The first emperor Qin Shi Huang sent his court alchemist Xu Fu on expeditions to find these plants of immortality, but he never returned (although by some accounts, he discovered Japan).
+The first emperor Qin Shi Huang sent his court alchemist Xu Fu on expeditions to find these plants of immortality.
+He never returned, although some accounts claim he discovered Japan.

-Holmes Welch analyzed the beginnings of Daoism, sometime around the 4th-3rd centuries BCE, from four separate streams: philosophical Daoism (Laozi, Zhuangzi, Liezi), a "hygiene school" that cultivated longevity through breathing exercises and yoga, Chinese alchemy and Five Elements philosophy, and those who sought Penglai and elixirs of "immortality".
+Holmes Welch analyzed the beginnings of Daoism, sometime around the 4th–3rd centuries BCE, from four separate streams: philosophical Daoism (Laozi, Zhuangzi, Liezi), a "hygiene school" that cultivated longevity through breathing exercises and yoga, Chinese alchemy and Five Elements philosophy, and those who sought Penglai and elixirs of "immortality".
 This is what he concludes about xian.

 It is my own opinion, therefore, that though the word hsien, or Immortal, is used by Chuang Tzu and Lieh Tzu, and though they attributed to their idealized individual the magic powers that were attributed to the hsien in later times, nonetheless the hsien ideal was something they did not believe in—either that it was possible or that it was good.
 The magic powers are allegories and hyperboles for the natural powers that come from identification with Tao.
 Spiritualized Man, P'eng-lai, and the rest are features of a genre which is meant to entertain, disturb, and exalt us, not to be taken as literal hagiography.
 Then and later, the philosophical Taoists were distinguished from all other schools of Taoism by their rejection of the pursuit of immortality.
 As we shall see, their books came to be adopted as scriptural authority by those who did practice magic and seek to become immortal.
 But it was their misunderstanding of philosophical Taoism that was the reason they adopted it.